zmalone91/neural-network-from-scratch/README.md

 Activation Functions
 - Nair, V., & Hinton, G. E. (2010).
 Rectified linear units improve restricted boltzmann machines.
 In Proceedings of the 27th International Conference on Machine Learning (ICML-10) (pp. 807-814).
 - Maas, A. L., Hannun, A. Y., & Ng, A. Y. (2013).
 Rectifier nonlinearities improve neural network acoustic models.
 In Proc.
 ICML (Vol. 30, No. 1, p.
 3).
 - Clevert, D. A., Unterthiner, T., & Hochreiter, S. (2015).
-Fast and accurate deep network learning by exponential linear units (elus). arXiv preprint arXiv:1511.07289.
+Fast and accurate deep network learning by exponential linear units (elus).

 Weight Initialization
 - Glorot, X., & Bengio, Y. (2010).
 Understanding the difficulty of training deep feedforward neural networks.
 In Proceedings of the Thirteenth International Conference on Artificial Intelligence and Statistics (pp. 249-256).
 - He, K., Zhang, X., Ren, S., & Sun, J. (2015).
 Delving deep into rectifiers: Surpassing human-level performance on imagenet classification.
 In Proceedings of the IEEE International Conference on Computer Vision (pp. 1026-1034).
 - Saxe, A. M., McClelland, J. L., & Ganguli, S. (2013).
-Exact solutions to the nonlinear dynamics of learning in deep linear neural networks. arXiv preprint arXiv:1312.6120.
+Exact solutions to the nonlinear dynamics of learning in deep linear neural networks.

 Optimization Algorithms
 - Kingma, D. P., & Ba, J. (2014).
 Adam: A method for stochastic optimization. arXiv preprint arXiv:1412.6980.